 Andrew Howat is MD and Head of Collateral and Liquidity Management at LCH Clearnet Group.
 Previously, he held senior treasury and interest rate trading roles at HSBC, Credit Lyonnais, Daiwa Securities and Refco.

 Graham Dixon is currently the Head of Radio at the European Broadcasting Union.
-Until 2015, he held the position of Managing Editor at BBC Radio 3, Graham studied musicology and performance at the Royal Academy of Music and Durham University; after study in Italy and Germany, he completed a PhD in early Italian music and publishing widely in academic journals.
+Until 2015, he held the position of Managing Editor at BBC Radio 3.
+Graham’s early studies centred on musicology and performance at the Royal Academy of Music and Durham University; after study in Italy and Germany, he completed a PhD in early Italian music and published widely in academic journals.
 Following a research position at Liverpool University, he worked as producer and subsequently programme editor at BBC radio.
-He has chaired the Music Committee of the European Broadcasting Union, and advised many European broadcasters on strategy.
+He chaired the Music Committee of the European Broadcasting Union, and advised many European broadcasters on strategy.

 In 2001 Graham gained an MBA with distinction, researching digital media.
 Recently, Graham completed an MA in Buddhist Studies, concentrating on the earliest transmission of Buddhist teachings in ancient India.
-A Fellow of the Royal Asiatic Society and the Royal Society of Arts, Graham is trustee of the Royal Commonwealth Society and London Insight Meditation.
+A Fellow of the Royal Asiatic Society and the Royal Society of Arts, Graham is trustee of the Royal Commonwealth Society.
 His son, Nicholas, left Chigwell to read history at St Hugh's College, Oxford, and is currently studying for a PhD at Pembroke College, Cambridge.

 Emma Brett qualified as a member of the Institute of Chartered Accountants England and Wales, while working for the accountancy practice H W Fisher.
 She subsequently moved to Smith & Williamson, working there for fifteen years progressing to director level in the Assurance and Business Services department.
 Her specialist areas include external and internal audit, due diligence, reporting accountant for listings, business plan validation as well as investigative and special assignments.
 Her clients included a wide range of charitable entities including independent schools.
 She also played an active role in the training of students, and served as Chair of the training committee.